byo-software/steam-openid-connect-provider/README.md

 You can access Authorization and Token endpoint details in http://<Your Host>/.well-known/openid-configuration

+## HTTPS Support
+This server does not support https connections.
+If you want to use https connections please reverse proxy like nginx.

+## Running behind reverse proxies
+Some reverse proxy set ups might require a special set up, like setting the path base or origin manually.

+To set the origin, set `Hosting:PublicOrigin` in your configuration or the `Hosting__PublicOrigin` environment variable to your desired origin.
+If not set, the origin name is inferred from the request.

+Similary, to set the path base, you can set `Hosting:PathBase` or the `Hosting__PathBase` environment variable.
+If not set, it will default to "/".

 ## Health checks
 This service contains a health check endpoint at `/health`.
 It checks if the Steam login server is up.